JianhuiWei7/UniVBench/README.md

 >
 > **Official repository for the CVPR 2026 paper: "UniVBench: Towards Unified Evaluation for Video Foundation Models"**.
 >
-> We are continuing to update the repo.
 >

 <p align="center">